Discovery Place Volunteer Services

 Enhance the ability to interact with others.

 The Apprentice Leadership Program for ages 12-17 has limited availability.
 Candidates will be selected based on a completed application, reference letters and an interview.
 Applicants should fill out the appropriate form (download application from the sidebar, at right) and provide two reference letters from their current school.
-Applications for the Fall Session must be submitted by 5:00 p.m. on September 4, 2015.
+Applications for the Summer Session must be submitted by 5:00 p.m. on April 8, 2016.
 No late or incomplete applications will be accepted.

 Completed applications and reference letters must be sent together to: